Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction that occurred on Wednesday, October 13th.
-The stock was sold at an average price of $71.64, for a total value of $1,432,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, October 18th.
+The shares were sold at an average price of $71.98, for a total value of $1,439,600.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):